Dystopia (Megadeth album): Release

+Critical reception

-Critical receptionDystopia has received generally positive reviews from critics, and holds a Metacritic rating of 69/100.
+Dystopia has received generally positive reviews from critics, and holds a Metacritic rating of 69/100.
 Commending the band's return to a more aggressive style, Calum Slingerland of Exclaim! wrote that Dystopia put the band back on track and started a new chapter in the band's storied career.
 Sarah Rodman of The Boston Globe liked the combination of energetic riffs and cynical lyrics about the state of the world.
 Loudwires Chad Bowar said Dystopia was a first-rate Megadeth album and praised the interplay between Mustaine and Loureiro.Record Collector's Joel McIver called the album a return to form for Megadeth, and a big improvement over the previous two records.

 A favorable review was posted on heavy metal news site Blabbermouth.net.
 Reviewer Ray Van Horn, Jr. proclaimed "Dystopia isn't monumental, but it's a damned good (often magnificent) album.
 The entire foursome in this incarnation of Megadeth goes for the win and Dystopia readily scores."
 Thom Jurek from AllMusic agrees, saying "It's easy to appreciate the music on Dystopia; it showcases Mustaine and a crack new version of Megadeth at a creative peak."
 Dom Lawson of The Guardian called the album an "absolutely blistering return" to the style "of past glories like Rust in Peace and Endgame."

 Writing for Rolling Stone, Kory Grow declared that Megadeth "sound reborn" on the album and said the band has "rarely sounded tighter or more cutting."
 Grow also stated that despite the "grim" lyrical themes of conspiracies and impending doom, Mustaine managed to insert some humor into the album, citing lyrics from "The Emperor."
 John Semley of Now called Dystopia "a great record" and praised Loureiro's playing on the record.
 Semley argued that despite the album's plusses, however, it would likely be overshadowed by Metallica's followup to 2008's Death Magnetic, tentatively due for a 2016 release.
 Metal Hammers Dom Lawson credited band turmoil following the release of Super Collider for the creation of "one of the finest records Megadeth have ever made."

 A more moderate opinion of the album came from Jon Hadusek of Consequence of Sound.
 Hadusek called the album "worthy of bearing [the band's] name," but criticized several aspects of the release.
 He opined that Loureiro's playing was largely "cold, calculated and emotionless," and suggested that Mustaine's lyrics form "a loose concept album of post-capitalist suspicions, X-Files conspiracies, and pseudo-Libertarian rhetoric."

 The lyrical content of the album was received less favorably.
 While J.J.
 Anselmi of The A.V.
 Club declared that the album features "masterful instrumentation," he heavily criticized lyrics displaying Mustaine's "offensive politics" and "xenophobia," a sentiment shared by Benjamin Aspray of Slant Magazine.